malinlarsson/courses/Metagenomics/1711/tutorial.md

 Normally each entry in a FASTQ-file is composed of exactly four lines.

 The quality scores are related the quality of sequencing.
-They are `Q = -10 log<sub>10</sub> p` where `p`is the probabilty of a wrong base-call, and each letter corresponds to an integer value of Q. These letter can differ a bit depending on the sequencing platform, for recent illumina we have this correspondance table (courtecy of wikipedia):
+They are `Q = -10 log<sub>10</sub> p` where `p` is the probability of a wrong base-call, and each letter corresponds to an integer value of Q. These letter can differ a bit depending on the sequencing platform, for recent illumina we have this correspondence table (courtesy of wikipedia):

 ```
   BCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghi